IBM/ibm-cloud-sdk-common/CONTRIBUTING_java.md

 7. Next, modify the `coverage-reports` module's pom.xml to add a dependency entry for the new module so that its test coverage information will be accounted for in the aggregated coverage reports.

+8. Next, if you will be adding a generated "examples" class for the new service, then modify the `examples` module's pom.xml to add a dependency entry for the new module.

-8. Repeat the steps in this section for each service to be included in your project.
+9. Repeat the steps in this section for each service to be included in your project.

 ## Writing Tests
 The Java integration tests use the TestNG testing framework.